uvarov-frontend/vanilla-calendar-pro/package/README.md

 This plugin is completely free, and your support is important.
 Please feel free to report any issues or share your new ideas; it's really important!

-If you like Vanilla Calendar, please consider giving it a 🌟 star on GitHub.
+If you like VanillaCalendar, please consider giving it a 🌟 star on GitHub.

 ## Getting Started

 ### Installation

-You can install Vanilla Calendar using npm or yarn:
+You can install VanillaCalendar using npm or yarn:

 ```sh
 npm install @uvarov.frontend/vanilla-calendar